margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I believe that I, We are all growing more conscious and can make decisions and chooses that help us to grow more aware and conscious.
 I believe that anything done in the past can expand and anyone can learn something new in the future.

 ## Relationship to Spirituality ##
-* Appreciate the architecture of all the churches in the community.
+* Appreciate the architecture of all the churches in the community
-* Learn about a dual language church.
+* Learn about a dual language church
-* Love Religioius Liberty.
+* Love Religioius Liberty

 ## Individual/Society ##
 *I believe* "each individual is a link in the chain - if that link fell, the chain would break." [in 2009, 2010]